A stacked search for spatial coincidences between IceCube neutrinos and radio pulsars: Introduction

-This manuscript is structured as follows .
+Therefore, in this work, as a continuation to our previous work~\cite{Pasumarti_2022}, we perform a stacked search to determine the spatial correlation between IceCube neutrinos from the 10-year muon-track data~\cite{IceCubedata} and radio pulsars in the ATNF catalogue~\cite{ATNF}.
+This manuscript is structured as follows.
 The neutrino and the radio pulsar dataset are described in Section~\ref{sec:dataset}.
-The analysis and results are discussed in Section~\ref{sec:analysis} and we conclude in Section~\ref{sec:conclusions}.
+The analysis and results are discussed in Section~\ref{sec:analysis} and Section~\ref{sec:results}, respectively.
+We conclude in Section~\ref{sec:conclusions}.